rafaelzig/rafka/README.md

 Publisher and Subscriber are other microservice servers inside the company.

-This emergency task is divided into 2 phases.
 Phase 1: Must release the server to production within one week.

 Phase 2: Another team will continue to improve the server based on your codes implemented and the phase2Plan.md you make in Phase 1.
-Please be aware that the team prefers modern technologies to stale ones and the team has 5 members who could work on Phase 2 for one month only.

-You only have about 8 hours to implement the server for phase 1 and system technical plan for phase 2 because you have other scheduled assignments, you know, engineers’ life is tough like it always T_T

 # Requirements